Moving to Wilden?

-We are always happy to see the Wilden community grow.
+Whether you are building a house, purchasing a new home or a resale, we are always happy to see the Wilden community grow.
 Everyone who works for the development also lives here, so we are your new neighbours, too.
-We would love to help you get familiar with your new surroundings.
+Here’s how to get familiar with your new surroundings.

 Connect with the Wilden community through social media and stay up-to-date about everything that’s happening around you.